hdeadman/puppet-s3_backup/README.md

 Backup various stuff to S3

+## Usage

-## Install awscli and setup credentials  and install backup scripts.
-The access policy only needs to allow PutObject action in backup bucket.
+**Install awscli and setup credentials  and install backup scripts.
+The access policy only needs to allow PutObject action in backup bucket.**

 ```puppet
 class { 's3_backup':